Automate the Right Things—Not Everything: A Guide for Startups

 Audit Outcome:

-Saved ~10 hours/week across team without hiring devs
+Saved ~10 hours/week across the team without hiring developers.

 💬 FAQ